katysaintin/hors-kadre-yvelines/articles/17_IA_Danger_IAVSReseauxSociauxEN.md

-# We Are Afraid of the Wrong Tool
+# We are afraid of the wrong tool

 ## AI is not the problem.
 The attention economy is.